rapiddweller/rapiddweller-benerator-ce/docs/data_generation_concepts.md

 ## Constructive Data Generation

 Constructive metadata describes methods of data generation, e.g. import from a data source or stochastic number generation.
-For a complete list of options, see ???.

 We can improve the credit card example from above by adding own, constructive metadata to the descriptive ones imported from the database: